 - Built for torrenting.
 This client was made for torrent traffic.
 If you’re looking for a good VPN for torrenting, look no further than TorGuard.

-- There are some privacy concerns with user accounts and payment methods, but nothing too major.
+- Privacy.
+There are some privacy concerns with user accounts and payment methods, but nothing too major.

-- The service is based within the US jurisdiction.
+- Jurisdiction.
+The service is based within the US, a Five Eyes alliance country.

 There are obviously a couple of things here that raise some minor concerns, but the overall picture looks pretty optimistic for TorGuard.